pkhamchuai/horapa-kaprao-classification/README.md

 TitorPs360 created a model and shared his codes [here](https://github.com/TitorPs360/horapa-vs-kaprao).
 I would like to thank him for his codes which makes my life much easier.
 I used his data processing and result presentation parts in my code.

 ## Implementation
 My (first) model is based on a pre-trained ResNet152 model (I'm just trying to learn about stuffs here).
-It is implemented using Tensorflow and Keras.
-So far, the model could correctly classify 103/107 test images, or about 96.26%.
+It is implemented using Tensorflow and Keras, and retrained using my laptop equipped with RTX2070 Max-Q. So far, the model could correctly classify 103/107 test images, or about 96.26%.
 A confusion matrix is shown below.
 Please see the notebook file for more details.

 ![confusion matrix](https://github.com/pkhamchuai/horapa-kaprao-classification/raw/main/fig/output.png)